 Today begins a month-long shopping spree starting tomorrow with Black Friday and continuing through Cyber Monday.
 In 2018, retailers brought in a record $6.2 billion dollars in online sales on Black Friday and another $7.9 billion on Cyber Monday.
 And U.S. shoppers spent a whopping $126 billion on online shopping over the 2018 holiday season.
+With that being said this month has become a heyday for cyber hackers trying to steal your data.
+Throughout this article, we will discuss the need to know tips on how to have a secure online shopping experience.

 Over 69% of Americans shop online each year.
 There are three points in the transaction that consumers should have their cybersecurity sensibilities about them.
 First, during the advertisement of the product drawing the consumer to the purchase site.
 Second, the actual online retail site itself.
 Third, what happens with the credit card information after it has been entered into the site.